Ben1152000/openmander-core/crates/geograph/README.md

 ## Features

 **Adjacency**
-- Rook (shared edge) and Queen (shared point) adjacency matrices in CSR format
+- Rook (shared edge) and Queen (shared point) adjacency matrices in CSR format (Knight contiguity is not tracked in this version)
 - Per-edge shared boundary lengths on the Rook matrix
 - `neighbors`, `are_adjacent`, `shared_boundary_length`